iklam/tools/NOTES/execution_of_invokedynamic_for_string_concat.md

 The `"000"` part of the concatenation is considered a "constant", so it's not passed as a parameter by the `invokedynamic` bytecode.
 Instead, it's recorded inside the appendix object.
-You can see it being loaded by the following code (from the `argL1` field of the appendix object on bytecode 6):
+You can see it being loaded by the following code (from the `argL1` field of the appendix object at bytecode 6):

 ```
 static jobject java.lang.invoke.LambdaForm$MH/0x0000000801000400.invoke(jobject, jobject)